the-laughing-monkey/OpenRLHF-M/docs/RunPodding.md

    PRETRAIN_MODEL="Qwen/Qwen2.5-VL-3B-Instruct"
 ```

-c. d.
-And make sure to match the number of nodes and GPUs on your pod:
+c.
+Make sure to match the number of nodes and GPUs on your pod:
 ```bash
    --ref_num_nodes 1 \
    --ref_num_gpus_per_node 2 \